heroku/heroku-cli-plugin-applink/README.md

 ## `heroku datacloud:connect [CONNECTION_NAME]`

-connect a Data Cloud Org to a Heroku app
+connect a Data Cloud org to a Heroku app

 ```
 USAGE